-One of the stronger job outlooks in this sector belongs to paralegals and legal assistants, which are expected to experience employment gains of eight percent between 2014 and 2024.
-Other growing occupations include private investigators with projected job increases of five percent, arbitrators and mediators with nine percent estimated job growth, and court reporters with anticipated growth of two percent over the same period.†
+One of the stronger job outlooks in this sector belongs to paralegals and legal assistants, which are expected to experience employment gains of 15 percent between 2016 and 2026.
+Other growing occupations include private investigators with projected job increases of 10 percent, arbitrators and mediators with 11 percent estimated job growth, and court reporters with anticipated growth of three percent over the same period.†

 3. Good Earning Potential

 Legal training helps a lot of people build careers that generate good yearly incomes.
 For example, check out the pay of the following occupations (the first amount represents the average annual pay in 2016, and the second amount represents what the highest earners made that year in the U.S.):‡